 - 1. Participation in teaching in accordance with the study rules and instructions of the teacher. - 2.
 Activity. - 3.
 Homework and written tests. - 4.
-Seminar work and its presentation at the seminar lesson plan on the selected topic

-- 1. Participation in teaching in accordance with the study regulations and according to the instructions of the teacher; - 2.
+Seminar work and its presentation at the seminar lesson plan on the selected topic Conditions for successful completion of the course: - 1.
+Participation in teaching in accordance with the study regulations and according to the instructions of the teacher; - 2.
 Credits will be awarded to a student who scores at least 50% on homework assignments, at least 50% on written tests, and at least 50% on a seminar work.
 A grade of A requires at least 90%, a grade of B requires at least 80%, a grade of C requires at least 70%, a grade of D requires at least 60%, and a grade of E requires at least 50%.